M.D. Geist: Release

 M.D.
 Geist was originally released in Japan by Nippon Columbia and re-released under the Denon label.
 In 1988, a trailer of the OVA under the title Thunder Warrior was produced by Gaga Communications along with a string of other anime titles the company was hoping to sell to the North American market.
 M.D.
 Geist was released in North America by Central Park Media in 1992; two years prior, the company used Geist as the logo for their mainstream anime label U.S. Manga Corps.
 Curiosity by fans over U.S. Manga Corps' logo boosted domestic sales of the OVA and prompted Central Park Media to collaborate with co-creator Koichi Ohata in producing a sequel.
 In 1996, Central Park Media released M.D.
 Geist - Director's Cut, featuring roughly five minutes of additional footage - including a new introduction and epilogue that paved the way for the sequel.
 Months later, CPM released M.D.
 Geist II: Death Force.
 In addition, the company commissioned Ohata and American artist Tim Eldred to illustrate the comic book adaptation.

 In the United States, the Sci Fi Channel premiered M.D.
 Geist I and II during their Ani-Monday block at midnight E.S.T.
 September 29 and October 6, 2008, respectively.
 Following the closure of Central Park Media, M.D.
 Geist was re-licensed by ADV Films and was re-released on DVD in July 2009.
 It is currently available for digital download on iTunes by Manga Entertainment, along with Now and Then, Here and There.

 Adaptations

 To coincide with the release of M.D.
 Geist (Director's Cut) and M.D.
-Geist II: Death Force, CPM Comics released a comic book adaptation written and drawn by Tim Eldred with Ohata providing cover art for the three-issue adaptation of the OVA.
-This comic was based on CPM's English translation original 1986 OVA, which followed several misattributions of dialogue in CPM's release.
+Geist II: Death Force, CPM Comics contracted Tim Eldred in 1995 to produce a Japanese-American collaboration comic book adaptation of M.D.
+Geist and a prequel edition.
+The comic book adaptation was based on CPM's English translation of the initial 1986 OVA, which followed several misattributions of dialogue in CPM's release.
 The naming conventions follow CPM's translation, in which the character Paia is known as "Vaiya", Negsrom is rendered as both "Nexrum" and "Negstrom", and Colonel Crutes is rendered as "Kurtz".

+Following this adaptation, in June of 1995, Koichi Ohata produced a written outline under the working title of "M.D.
+Geist Zero", Ohata also contributed additional mechanical designs for the Negsrom characters.
+The outline would be further developed during consultation processes between CPM Comics personnel, Eldred and Ohata.
+The finished version was released as M.D.
+Geist: Ground Zero.